Pitt Surname Meaning, History & Origin

-Pitt Surname Genealogy
+Pitt Surname Meaning

 Before 1500 the surname spelling was generally Pytt.
 After 1500 both Pitt and Pitts emerged as surnames.
 Pitt is more common in England today, Pitts in America.

 - William Pitt the Younger.